The German Shepherd Border Collie Mix is possibly the most trainable designer dog in the world.

 If raised with them, they tolerate kids and other pets.
-Some will argue that due to their herding heritage, small furries aren’t the best idea, but, using desensitization and counter-conditioning, this mix can learn to live with them.
+Some will argue that due to their herding heritage, small household pets aren’t the best idea, but, using desensitization and counter-conditioning, this mix can learn to live with them.

 When their training and socialization hasn’t been consistent, you can end up with a protective, aloof and highly strung mix:

 - They may be wary of strangers and bark